Background pattern

 • seizures

 • underactive thyroid gland.
-Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, nails, or hair, and low body temperature
+Symptoms include decreased level of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, fine and brittle nails and hair, and low body temperature

 • liver problems (such as increased liver enzymes);